-The purpose of the Annual Report is to provide a statewide summary of county commission revenues, expenditures, and population served as required by the California Children and Families Act (Health and Safety Code, Sections 130100-130155).
+The purpose of the First 5 California (F5CA) Annual Report is to provide a statewide summary of county commission revenues, expenditures, and populations served, as required by the California Children and Families Act (Health and Safety Code, Sections 130100-130155).

-This Guidelines document provides information on the categories and definitions of data required for the Annual Reporting process for Fiscal Year (FY) 2023-24.
-State commissioners approved these guidelines DATE.
+The Annual Report Guidelines (Guidelines) provide information on the categories and definitions of county commission data required for the Annual Reporting process for Fiscal Year (FY) 2025-26.
+The First 5 California State Commission approved the Guidelines during their April 17, 2025, Commission Meeting.